Power-Components/powergrid-doc/docs/get-started/upgrade-v1.md

 ```

-Alpine scripts are loaded by default with the `@powerScripts` blade directive.
+Alpine scripts are loaded by default with the `@powerGridScripts` blade directive.

 However, if you prefer to import them manually in your `app.js` file, follow these steps: